ISA 360 - The Integral Safety Assessment Tool

 Because it compares the self view with that of others, it also helps identify potential blindspots in the participants’ capability as well as confirmed strengths.

-There are two options; ISA 360 Comprehensive and ISA 360 Basic.
-ISA 360 Comprehensive combines the quantitative results from the online feedback survey (Basic) with additional qualitative questions to further understand the individuals capabilities, and the impact on others.
+There are two options; ISA 360 Comprehensive and ISA 360 Standard.
+ISA 360 Comprehensive combines the quantitative results from the online feedback survey (Standard) with additional qualitative questions to further understand the individuals capabilities, and the impact on others.

 Following the survey administration and reporting period, an ISA 360 Accredited Practitioner will debrief the results to each leader in a confidential and supportive coaching session and start to identify the ‘view’ that lead to the behaviours identified.
 By understanding the views that underpin our actions, we have the opportunity to change the results or outcomes.

 The ISA 360 process is administered completely online, with reports being provided in either hard or electronic copy.
 Each participant also receives a comprehensive interactive Self Development Guide coaching resource to aid in their on-going development.

 ISA 360 uses data to drive insights which can transform safety culture, leadership and performance.